“According to Western Cape government, 1 in every 3 women and 1 in 10 men are HIV+ “

 Free of Judgement

 Most new infections come from young people, and research has shown that younger people often feel unwelcome or intimidated to go to health clinics due to stigma within the community.
-By providing a safe space, free of judgment, with on-site health services, Amandla has tripled HIV testing among youth from 10% to 30%, and offered education and increased openness around this and other diseases.
+By providing a safe space, free of judgment, with on-site health services, Amandla has raised the HIV testing rate from 10% to over 80%, and offered education and increased openness around this and other diseases.

 But that’s only one of our life-altering programmes.
 The aim of our Safe Space is to provide a nurturing space for vulnerable youth to meet and access services in a friendly environment.